Frequently Asked Questions

 What is the age for the Sacrament of Confirmation?

 Confirmation is administered in the third grade and up.
-Children are prepared for the sacraments by their parents, who are expected to be living the sacraments in their and their family’s life.
-When a parent believes his/her child is ready to receive first Reconciliation, Confirmation, or first Communion, the parent should contact the ministry assistant for faith formation, Jim Knowles.
+Children are prepared for the sacraments by their parents, who are expected to be living the sacraments in their lives and the lives of their family.
+When a parent believes his/her child is ready to receive first Reconciliation, Confirmation, and/or first Communion, the parent should contact Jim Knowles, Director of Faith Formation.

 What do children have to know to be confirmed?

-The archbishop has set a number of objectives for preparation for confirmation and first Communion: http://saintsdenver.com/wp-content/uploads/2016/09/sacramentprepobjectives.pdf
+The archbishop has set a number of objectives for preparation for confirmation and first Communion, which can be found here.

 How are children who have not been baptized prepared for Confirmation?